+What is HDR?
 Everything you need to know about HDR TVs

 Performance for LED TVs varies greatly, however: You can find HDR-ready LED TVs that deliver a disparate range of brightness benchmarks, from entry-level 200 nit models to flagship 2,000 nit models.
 Typically, the brighter the LED TV, the better it’s going to look for HDR.
 The best LED TVs also use color enhancement technology, like quantum dots, to achieve more highly saturated colors.

 OLED is an entirely different technology.
 Instead of using a backlight, each pixel in an OLED TV emits its own light.
 Due to heat and power limitations, this means that OLED TVs can’t get as bright as even upper midrange LED TVs.
 Modern OLED TVs usually reach up to around 700 or 800 nits of brightness.
-However, OLED TVs have a secret weapon that makes them excellent HDR TVs in their own right.
+However, OLED TVs have a secret weapon that makes them excellent HDR TVs in their own right: perfect black levels.

 Brightness vs Contrast

 Brightness is only part of the equation when it comes to creating a high-performance HDR display.
 While an LED TV may be objectively brighter than an OLED TV, OLED TVs deliver much better black levels.
 Their “perceived” screen contrast, therefore, is often much higher than LED TVs.
 This is a bit tricky to understand, but essentially, with perfect black levels as a backdrop, a 600 nit point of light can look brighter than a 1,000 nit point of light against a brighter backdrop.
+You could think of it as "relative brightness."
+The better the contrast, the better the relative brightness of the display.

 On the other hand, OLED TVs generally perform best in darker rooms while brighter LED TVs look better in rooms with more natural light.
+No matter how good the contrast, natural light can affect how you perceive the display.

 OLED TVs also naturally produce highly saturated colors that range into HDR levels.
-As such, there’s no need for extra technologies such as quantum dots to be applied for them to reach wider color ranges, making them excellent candidates for HDR in general.
-Of course, OLED TVs also tend to be very expensive.
+As such, there’s less need for extra technologies such as quantum dots to be applied for them to reach wider color ranges, making them excellent candidates for HDR in general.
+That said, we're now starting to see OLED displays that add quantum dots for a "best of both worlds" approach.

-As you might have guessed, the best HDR TVs are the ones stuffed with the most light- and color-boosting technology—the TVs with the highest “dynamic range.”
-Unfortunately, this means that the very best HDR TVs are usually the most expensive TVs you can buy.
+As you might have guessed, the best HDR TVs are the ones stuffed with the most technologies that boos light and color—the TVs with the highest “dynamic range.”
+Unfortunately, this means that the very best HDR TVs are usually the most expensive.

 But you don’t have to buy high-end flagship TVs to get decent HDR performance, you may just need to scour reviews for brightness results.
-Generally, we feel that at least 400 nits of brightness is necessary to see an appreciable difference between HDR and what’s now called SDR (Standard Dynamic Range) video content.
+Generally, we feel that at least 400 nits of brightness is necessary to see an appreciable difference between HDR and SDR (Standard Dynamic Range) video content.

+When this occurs, it’s usually an HDR calibration issue.
+You can turn the backlight up, adjust the gamma/EOTF in the picture settings menu if possible, or try the content from a different source.
+In some cases, it may even require hiring a professional calibrator.

+However, because the data your TV receives about how to handle HDR content is encoded before it ever gets to your TV, there’s a good chance that these kinds of issues will all be cleared up eventually.
+Currently, only older HDR TVs still have this “dark HDR” problem.

-What are some good HDR TVs?
+What are some great HDR TVs?

-Our current favorite HDR TVs are LG OLEDs, such as the LG C1 OLED, a 2021 OLED that delivers over 700 nits of peak brightness, a functionally perfect black level, and ample color saturation (97% coverage of the HDR color space).
+Some of our current favorite HDR TVs are OLEDs, such as the LG C1 OLED, a 2021 OLED that delivers over 700 nits of peak brightness, a functionally perfect black level, and ample color saturation (97% coverage of the HDR color space).
 The C1 supports HDR10, Dolby Vision, and HLG formats.
-Naturally, it’s also very expensive, with the smallest 48-inch size still demanding a price tag well north of $1,000.
-This is an excellent HDR TV, but you’re paying for all that quality.
+Naturally, it’s also pricey, with the smallest 48-inch size still demanding a price tag well north of $1,000 (though the prices have come down a fair bit).

-If you have a brighter-than-average room, you might want to consider a premium LED TV instead of an OLED, such as one of Samsung’s QLED TVs.
-The 2021 Samsung QN90A, for instance, may not look as good as LG’s OLED in a dark room, but it wins out by a long-shot on brightness.
-You’re getting over 1,500 nits of peak brightness, solid black levels for an LED TV, and similarly excellent color saturation (around 96% of the wide color gamut).
+If you have a brighter-than-average room, you might want to consider a premium LED TV instead of an OLED, such as one of Samsung’s Neo QLED TVs.

+The 2021 Samsung QN90A, for instance, may not look as good as LG’s OLED in a dark room, but it wins out by a long-shot in a bright one.
+You’re getting over 1,500 nits of peak brightness (thanks to mini-LEDs), solid black levels for an LED TV, and similarly excellent color saturation (around 96% of the wide color gamut).
 The QN90A supports HDR10 and HDR10+, but not Dolby Vision.
 The QN90A is another wallet-buster: the 50-inch model starts well above $1,000, and it goes up from there.

 It is possible to spend less and get very good quality HDR, however.
 The 2021 Hisense U8G delivers even more brightness than the QN90A, over 2,000 nits, and equally high-saturation colors.
 It also nets you a huge range of HDR format compatibilities: HDR10, HDR10+, Dolby Vision, and HLG, making it arguably a better choice for HDR performance versatility than the QN90A.
 It’s an especially good value considering that the 55-inch model only costs around $1,000 at time of writing.
-The overall picture quality isn’t as good as the examples above, but if you’re primarily aiming to get as much brightness and color for your dollar, this is one of the best.
+The overall picture quality isn’t as good as the examples above, but if you’re primarily aiming to get as much brightness and color as possible for your dollar, this is one of the best.
 As time goes on, more such value-packed displays should arise.

-If you want a great HDR TV closer to $500, you’re not going to have a ton of options, especially with recent price hikes, but you can still find a good-enough HDR set.
+If you want a good HDR TV closer to $500, you’re not going to have a ton of options, especially with recent price hikes, but you can still find a good-enough HDR set.

-TCL’s 5-series and 6-series are great candidates there.
+TCL’s 5-series and 6-series are good candidates there.
 You can find the 50-inch TCL 5 Series for a little over $500, and that will get you almost 400 nits of peak brightness, good black levels, and decent color coverage (around 91% of the wide color gamut).
 This is a fine TV by non-HDR standards, but it just cuts it where HDR is concerned.

-If you don’t mind spending a little more for better HDR, you can find the 55-inch TCL 6-Series for around $800, which will get you close to 1,000 nits of peak brightness and very wide color capabilities.
+If you don’t mind spending a little more for better HDR, you can find the 55-inch TCL 6-Series, which will get you close to 1,000 nits of peak brightness and very wide color capabilities.

 Regardless of whether or not a TV is HDR compatible, HDR content is only as good as your TV’s hardware, meaning that many of the HDR TVs in the sub-$500 price range can properly display HDR content but won’t have the brightness or color saturation to make it look much different than SDR content.
 This effectively renders the inclusion of HDR compatibility pointless since there's little to no content that's exclusively available in HDR.